 In 2021 Leyla was awarded the prestigious 66th Blake Art Prize for her film, Kidung which engages with Bali’s silenced histories of political violence.
 Her immersive multi-channel video installations have been exhibited widely through major national and international group exhibitions, including recent presentations at: Museum of Contemporary Art, TarraWarra Museum, UQ Art Museum, Art Gallery of New South Wales, Artspace Sydney, West Space, Campbelltown Arts Centre, Guangdong Times Museum and Seoul Museum of Art.
 Her work has been represented in major biennales including: TarraWarra Biennial 2023: Ua usiusi faʻavaʻasavili, curated by Léuli Eshrāghi; The National 2021: New Australian Art at the Art Gallery of New South Wales; and the 17th Jogja Biennale, Titen: Embodied Knowledge, Shifting Grounds in Yogyakarta, Indonesia.

-Leyla was recently awarded a VACS Major Commissioning Award through Creative Australia, where she will be presenting a major new project at The Substation in Melbourne in early 2025.
+Leyla is currently working towards a solo exhibition at the Art Gallery of New South Wales, as part of the new Contemporary Projects series, co-commissioned by AGNSW and Artspace Sydney.
 She has been the recipient of multiple arts grants for the development of new work and has been a finalist in major art awards including John Fries (2018) and NSW Visual Arts Emerging Fellowship (2014, 2018).
 Leyla’s works are held in significant collections including Museum of Contemporary Art, AGNSW and Kadist.
 She works collaboratively as a member of Woven Kolektif, an artist group exploring diasporic connections to Indonesia.

 An Artist CV can be downloaded here.